Riham2025/PerformanceIssuesBottlenecks/README.md

 1- DB calls go from ~2 * N + updates to 3 total (load all products, insert order, save changes).

 2- Latency becomes far more predictable; no per-item chatty calls.

+## Testing Checklist

+✅ Order with single item (happy path).

+✅ Order with duplicate items for the same product (merging works).

+✅ Order with zero/negative quantity → rejected.

+✅ Out-of-stock path → rejected, nothing persisted.

+✅ Two concurrent orders competing for the last units → no oversell (one succeeds, one fails).

+✅ Exception mid-process → transaction rolls back (no partial writes).

+✅ Name-only variant (if applicable) with unique index enforced.